wajid-poernomo/wp-demo02/README.md

 The following API calls are intended to aid discovery through collection-item pattern and hypermedia.
 Because REST is a constraints driven approach, I have used http status codes to indicate validation (400), empty results (404), and server errors(500).

+The API is meant as a new REST based gateway for the soap based web service http://www.webservicex.net/globalweather.asmx?wsdl.

 **Hypermedia**

 If a apps developer wanted to drill down to weather using the old SOAP service, they might need to make a call the service to get the countries,